vectorvalor2/RED-POE/README.md

 │
 ▼ |

-Object drag-and-drop functionality, performance logging, and a material editor with interactive placement, Create a project library, build a texture library, and add performance charts
+Object drag-and-drop functionality, performance logging, and a material editor with interactive placement, a project library, a texture library, and add performance charts

 │
 ▼ |